SBrough02/Spectroscopy/README.md

 This project explores how molecular absorption features can be observed in the atmospheres of exoplanets using transmission spectroscopy.

 First a model spectrum of light was created by plotting intensity against wavelength and injecting model absorption lines for different molecules.
 A second spectrum was then created to simulate light that had passed through a hot Jupiter by adding noise.
 This exercise demonstrated the effect that uncertainties have in astrophysics and the need for high precision instruments to produce accurate results.
-Data collected from the exoplanet HD189733b was used to try to reproduce the results from the paper M. Oshagh (2020).
-This involved using the modelling package Platon from Zhang et al. (2019) to compare atmospheric models with the exoplanet's transmission spectrum and determine the expected and detected molecules within the atmosphere.
+Data collected from the exoplanet HD 189733b was used to investigate its atmospheric characteristics.
+This involved using the atmospheric modelling package PLATON, developed by Zhang et al. (2019), to compare model spectra with the observed transmission spectrum and investigate the molecular composition and properties of the planet's atmosphere.

 ## Background Physics